Skip to content Skip to footer

 Types of Medications Used for Medication Management

-• Buprenorphine: This medication binds to opioid receptors in your brain, but it does not stimulate it as other opioid substances do.
+This medication binds to opioid receptors in your brain, but it does not stimulate it as other opioid substances do.
 Buprenorphine can also block the effects that other types of opioids have on your brain, so that you won’t feel their effects.

-• Naltrexone: This medication works as an opioid antagonist, which means it prevents opioid receptors in your brain from being activated.
+This medication works as an opioid antagonist, which means it prevents opioid receptors in your brain from being activated.
 Those who are still using other opioid substances should not be able to feel their effects if this medication is used.

-At Anchor Addiction and Wellness Center, we are dedicated to helping you overcome struggles with opioid addiction and make a full recovery.
-Our addiction experts understand how important medication management is as part of a treatment plan for opioid addiction.
 Our physicians have received certification from the Substance Abuse and Mental Health Services Administration for opioid dependency treatment.
 In addition, our outpatient treatment center is also licensed by Ohio Mental Health and Addiction Services.
-When you are under our care, you can depend on receiving high-quality treatment as safely and effectively as possible.
+When you are under our care, you can depend on receiving high-quality medication therapy as safely and effectively as possible.

-Our physicians will guide you in taking medication to help ease the effects of withdrawal and cravings when you stop using opioids.
+Our physicians will guide you throughout the medication management process to help ease the effects of withdrawal and cravings when you stop using opioids.
 You can then turn your attention to the healing process and focus on improving your health and well-being while under our care.
-If you have any concerns or questions about the use of these medications for opioid addiction, we are here to help.

 If you are ready to get help for opioid addiction or to learn more about medication management, please reach out to us today.